 • Save

 Goat Lake Backcountry Campground and the trails closed after the Kenow Wildfire in 2017.
-The trails reopened in 2020, and the backcountry campground just reopened in August 2021.
-In fact, I think I was among the first to experience this new and improved Waterton backcountry camping.
-If you enjoy camping off the beaten path, I’d highly recommend Goat Lake Campground.
+The trails reopened in 2020, and the backcountry campground reopened in August 2021.
+I think I was among the first to experience this new and improved Waterton backcountry camping.
+If you enjoy camping off the beaten path, I’d highly recommend this place.

-There are only four tent pads available at Goat Lake.
-You cannot book individual campsites, and a backcountry permit is required to stay here.
+There are only four tent pads available at Goat Lake Campground.
+You can’t book individual sites, and a backcountry permit is required to stay overnight.
 You’ll find food storage lockers, an outhouse, and a communal space for meals.
 I wonder if Parks Canada will eventually add some picnic tables?
-There are no fires pits and fires are not permitted in the campground.
+There are no fire pits (no fires allowed).

-I gotta say: The new outhouse at Goat Lake is the nicest I’ve ever used in the backcountry.
-I was curious about the design, so I reached out to a friend who works in sanitation technology.
+I gotta say: I never thought I’d be excited about an outhouse, but Goat Lake’s is the nicest I’ve seen in the backcountry.
+I got curious about the design, so I reached out to a friend who works in sanitation technology.
 The rounded belt inside the toilet directs urine into one container, and the poo moves on the pedal-operated conveyor belt to another container.
-This ultimately means less odour in the outhouse (no ammonia) with very few (if any!) flies.
+This ultimately means less odour in the outhouse (no ammonia) with very few flies.
 Separating the waste can also help speed up decomposition.
-Sounds like a great setup to me!
+How cool is that?

 Goat Lake hike outhouse